Tetrakern/fictioneer/README.md

 * [CSS snippets](INSTALLATION.md#css-snippets)
 * [PHP action & filter snippets](CUSTOMIZE.md)

+## Commissions

+I do take commissions for customizations and new features, *within reason.* Just write me in Discord and we can figure out what is feasible.
+But keep in mind that any feature you pay for will be added to the theme for everyone to enjoy.
+Several features have already been sponsored this way.
+Sharing is caring.

 ## Support the Development

 Fictioneer (up to 5.17) has been developed by one author, barring [credited](CREDITS.md) code snippets.
 This was an exhausting effort and is not sustainable, so any help going forward is appreciated.
 If you are interested, or want to fork your own version, take a look at the [development](DEVELOPMENT.md) guidelines, [action](ACTIONS.md) hooks, and [filter](FILTERS.md) hooks.
 A theme-related base plugin can be found [here](https://github.com/Tetrakern/fictioneer-base-plugin).
 You can also join the [Discord](https://discord.gg/tVfDB7EbaP).

-**Commissions:** I do take commissions for customizations and new features, *within reason.* Just write me in Discord and we can figure out what is feasible.
-But keep in mind that any feature you pay for will be added to the theme for everyone to enjoy.
-Several features have already been sponsored this way.
-Sharing is caring.

 ## Screenshots